tournepivoine/shinpokered-fr/3DS Border/READ THIS.md

 # Information
-The border you see in this folder is for use with Nintendo Super Ultimate Injector for 3DS.
+The border you see in this folder is for use with New Super Ultimate Injector for 3DS.

 Borders must be 400x240 in dimensions, with a transparent bounding rectangle of 161x145 centred in the middle for the screen.